Metformin is one of the most prescribed drugs on the planet with over 120 million people taking it for type 2 diabetes management and weight loss.

 Vitamin B12 deficiency

 Recent research has shown that long-term use of metformin can result in vitamin B12 deficiency in some people.
-Left untreated, B12 deficiency can cause significant nerve damage, leading to a diagnosis of peripheral neuropathy.
+Symptoms of vitamin B12 deficiency can include:

 This nerve damage is irreversible, but further damage can be prevented by supplementing with a regular dose of vitamin B12.